Port of Hamburg, Germany

 Overseas passenger steamers discharging or receiving passengers at

 Cuxhaven berth at the Landungshöft, or “landing stage.”
-This facility is more than 1,200 feet long and is situated on the Elbe on the point of land separating the Amerikahafen and the Fischereihafen.
+This facility is more than 1,200 feet long.
+It is situated on the Elbe on the point of land separating the Amerikahafen and the Fischereihafen.

-Immediately behind it are the customs examination halls and the new railway station with which it is connected by means of covered gangways.
+Immediately behind it are the customs examination halls and the new railway station connected by covered gangways.

-The tidal range at Cuxhaven is somewhat greater than at Hamburg, the normal range being 9 feet 6inches.
+The tidal range at Cuxhaven is greater than at Hamburg, the normal range being 9 feet 6 inches.
 The greatest variation recorded was 27 feet 6 inches.
-Weather conditions are about the same as at Hamburg, although the weather at the mouth of the Elbe, due to its propinquity to the North Sea, is not as changeable.
+Weather conditions are about the same as in Hamburg.
+However, due to its proximity to the North Sea, the weather at the mouth of the Elbe is less changeable.

-Being a part of the Free State of Hamburg, the harbor is under the jurisdiction of the committee for trade, shipping, and industry, with the exception of the Fischereihafen, which is managed by the Fischmarkt G. m. b.
+Being a part of the Free State of Hamburg, the harbor is under the jurisdiction of the committee for trade, shipping, and industry, except the Fischereihafen, which is managed by the Fischmarkt G. m. b.
 H., a firm founded to handle the marketing of fish, the stock of which is owned entirely by the State of Hamburg.
-All harbor dues and regulations in force at Hamburg are also applicable at Cuxhaven.
+All harbor dues and regulations in force at Hamburg also apply at Cuxhaven.

-The only company in the port capable of supplying bunker coal is the Westfälische Kohlenkontor, which can furnish amounts up to 1,000 tons.
-The premises of this company are on the Lenzkai, where vessels up to 5,000 tons can be berthed.
+The only company in the port capable of supplying bunker coal is the Westfälische Kohlenkontor, which can furnish up to 1,000 tons.
+This company's premises are on the Lenzkai, where vessels up to 5,000 tons can be berthed.

 No facilities are available for docking seagoing ships aside from fishing trawlers.
 Bugsier, Reederei & Bergungs A. G. maintain a salvage station and two salvage tugs at the port.

-The larger of these is the Seefalke, a vessel of 570 gross tons, equipped with oil engines capable of developing 4,200 horsepower.
-This craft is the most modern of the extensive fleet of this company and is fitted with modern appliances.
+The larger of these is the Seefalke, a vessel of 570 gross tons equipped with oil engines capable of developing 4,200 horsepower.
+This craft is the most modern of this company's extensive fleet and is fitted with modern appliances.

-Cuxhaven's commerce, aside from receipts and shipments of fish, is negligible.
-During 1927 the receipts from Hamburg and smaller ports on the Elbe below Hamburg totaled 27,322 tons, of which 10,341 tons were general merchandise and 16,981 bulk cargo.
+Aside from receipts and fish shipments, Cuxhaven's commerce is negligible.
+In 1927, receipts from Hamburg and smaller ports on the Elbe below Hamburg totaled 27,322 tons, of which 10,341 tons were general merchandise and 16,981 tons were bulk cargo.

 This tonnage was entirely for local consumption.
 Receipts of fish during the same year amounted to over 43,000 tons, while the number of overseas passengers arriving and departing was 22,696 and 34,615, respectively.